cmstas/Software/dataMCplotMaker/README.md

   - --showZeroRatios: show the ratio plots as zero when the bin is empty.
   - --noTextBetweenPads: bring ratio pad closer to main pad, no text in between them.
 All thex inside main pad.
 Used for SUS-15-008
   - --poissonErrorsNoZeros: avoid showing poissonian error bars for data entries with zero yield (used for SUS-15-008)
+  - --makeTable: makes a table .txt file with the bin contents/totals/errors for data and backgrounds

 Example:
 ````